airyhq/airy/docs/docs/api/http.md

 A synchronous endpoint that makes a request to the source on behalf of the user to connect the channel.

-This action is idempotent, so if the channel is already connected the status will be `202`.
+This action is idempotent, so if the channel is already connected, the request returns status code `202`.

 Connecting a channel is source specific by nature, refer to the relevant documentation for the correct payload: